 The -A means we are adding a new rule.
 By default, all new rules are added to filter table unless you specify another table.

-The -i flag specifies which device the traffic will use to enter the host.
-If you do not specify a device, iptables assumes the rule applies to all incoming network traffic from all devices.
+The -i flag means which device will be used for the traffic to enter the host.
+If no device specified, the rule will be applied to all incoming traffic regardless the devices.

 The -p flag specifies the protocol of the packets you are filtering, which is TCP in our case.

 The –dport flag informs iptables to select only packets destined to port 80.

 The -d selects only those packets destined to the specified IP address 192.168.1.2.
 If no destination IP address specified, the rule would apply to all incoming traffic on eth1 regardless of IP address.

 The -j specifies the action or the JUMP action to do, here we are accepting the packets using the accept policy.

 The above rule allows incoming HTTP traffic which is on port 80.
 We can add another rule to allow HTTPS traffic which is on port 443.